Intimate-Partner Violence and Stalking Typologies

 Last updated:

-The typological shift in this field, from treating IPV and stalking as monolithic categories toward identifying distinct offender subtypes, began in the 1990s and has materially improved risk assessment practice.
-Holtzworth-Munroe and Stuart's 1994 IPV perpetrator taxonomy, Johnson's 1995 intimate terrorism concept, Mullen and Pathé's 1999 five-class stalker typology, and the subsequent Stalking Risk Profile together form the empirical backbone.
-Understanding them is not academic ceremony: the typology an assessor assigns drives different risk-management recommendations and different victim-safety plans.
+The shift from treating IPV and stalking as monolithic categories toward identifying distinct offender subtypes began in the 1990s and has materially improved risk assessment practice.
+Holtzworth-Munroe and Stuart's 1994 IPV perpetrator taxonomy, Johnson's 1995 intimate terrorism concept, Mullen and Pathé's 1999 five-class stalker typology, and the subsequent Stalking Risk Profile form the empirical backbone.
+The typology an assessor assigns drives different risk-management recommendations and different victim-safety plans.

 Amy Holtzworth-Munroe and Gregory Stuart's 1994 Psychological Bulletin review coded prior typological literature along three dimensions: severity and generality of violence, psychopathology and comorbid personality disorder, and attitudes toward women.
 Three subtypes emerged.